 Funding your education

 Highly qualified MSc and PhD thesis-based students could receive graduate research studentships (GRS) from their supervisors.
-Effective May 1, 2017, the minimum value of a GRS is $19,000/year for the MSc thesis program and $22,647/year for the PhD program.
+Effective May 1, 2020, the minimum value of a GRS is $20,220/year for the MSc thesis program and $24,055/year for the PhD program.
 The PhD funding is based on good standing in the program and is guaranteed for four years.

 A thesis-based graduate student in the MSc or the PhD program could be assigned one or more teaching assistantship (TA) tasks each year.
 Each TA task involves 10 hours per week for one term.
-Please refer to compensation rates on Finance's website.
+Please refer to compensation rates on Graduate Studies and Postdoctoral Affairs website.

 We believe that excellence in graduate studies is reinforced by providing funding so you can devote time and energy to your studies.

-The Graduate Studies and Postdoctoral Affairs (GSPA) works closely with our Faculties, academic departments, the Office of Development and external agencies to develop and promote competitive-based scholarships and awards.
+Graduate Studies and Postdoctoral Affairs (GSPA) works closely with our faculties, academic departments, the Office of Development, and external agencies to develop and promote scholarships and awards.

-For more information, review the following web pages or contact the Kinesiology Graduate Co-ordinator.
+For more information on awards and funding, review the following web pages or contact the Kinesiology Graduate Co-ordinator.

 University of Waterloo Graduate Scholarships are awarded at the departmental level for excellent progress and high academic achievement.

-All full-time graduate students are strongly urged to apply for external scholarships.
-These include;
+Academically strong full-time graduate students are encouraged to apply for external scholarships including:

-- NSERC scholarships (for master's and doctoral students in science and technology fields)
+- NSERC scholarships (for domestic master's and doctoral students in science and technology fields)

-- CIHR scholarships (for doctoral students in any discipline who are involved in health-related research)
+- CIHR scholarships (for master’s and doctoral students involved in health-related research)

 Students will be alerted to upcoming scholarship deadlines by the graduate co-ordinator and by your supervisor.